"What are the effects of the reliability model uncertainties in the maintenance decisions?" Prof. Bruno Castanier, Angers University, France

 “Novel PHM concept for future use in safety relevant electronics for harsh environment”

-Prof. Przemyslaw Gromala Robert Bosch GmbH, Automotive Electronics Germany
+Dr. Przemyslaw Gromala Robert Bosch GmbH, Automotive Electronics Germany

 Bio: Mr Przemyslaw Gromala is a simulation senior expert at Robert Bosch GmbH, Automotive Electronics in Reutlingen.
 Currently leading an international simulation team and FEM verification lab with the main focus on implementation of simulation driven design for electronic control modules and multi-chip power packaging for hybrid drives.
 His research activities focus on virtual pre-qualification techniques for development of the electronic control modules and multi-chip power packaging.
 His technical expertise includes material characterization and modeling, multi-domain and multi-scale simulation incl. fracture mechanics, verification techniques and prognostics and health monitoring for future safety related electronic smart systems.